Ch1keen/pwnable-docker/README.md

 # Pwnable-Docker

 Some tools integrated image for easy CTF or education.
-It could be used for sandboxing.
+It also could be used for sandboxing.

 ## How To Run